rhousey/UsedCarRepo/README.md

 # UsedCarRepo
-Class Project using R. Analysis on Used Car prices
+Class Project in R. Analysis on Used Car prices

 Main Files:
 cleaningCarData.rmd <- R markdown note book to clean our dataset, outputs a file called "cleanedCarData.csv"